LPSO Youth Services

 Milestones Substance Abuse Program: The program is designed to address the substance abuse issues of adolescents, ages ten (10) to seventeen (17) years old.
 Milestones works by empowering and helping the participants develop life strategies without drugs and alcohol in order to be productive and responsible.
 Approx. 8 – 16 weeks

 Drug Testing and Location Monitoring

 Drug Testing Lab:

-We offer affordable drug testing services to parents and other agencies.
-Located at our Community Corrections Campus, our drug testing lab is open Monday through Friday from 7a.m.-6:15p.m., and Saturday from 8a.m.-11:45a.m.
+We offer affordable drug testing services to agencies as well as parents when their child is referred for testing by an authorized agency.
+Located at our Community Corrections Campus, our drug testing lab is open Monday through Friday from 7a.m.-6:15p.m., and Random Weekends from 8a.m.-11:45a.m.
 We can test for a variety of drugs including synthetic marijuana.
 GPS monitoring provides tracking 24 hours a day and assists juveniles with complying with agreed rules and stipulations set by the justice system.
 A weekly fee is associated with this service.

 Referring a Child

 Programs and services offered through the Lafayette Parish Sheriff’s Office Youth Services are open to any youth ages 10-17 in the parish.
 Participants are referred to programs by the Juvenile Assessment Center, a parent or guardian, teachers or school counselors, as well as outside agencies such as Juvenile Probation and Parole Officers.

 Lafayette Parish Sheriff’s Office Youth Services works in partnership with the Lafayette Parish School System, the courts, and other community service providers.
 The services we provide are free of charge to parish residents and are part of our efforts to provide a proactive solution to the school dropout rate as well as to reduce crime and delinquency among our youth by identifying and addressing contributing issues early on.

 To make a referral or to get more information call:

 337-231-6365 option 4292